 7 steps to put your stuff on eBay

-As part of my de-cluttering process, I unload a lot of my stuff and random items by selling it on on Ebay.
+As part of my de-cluttering process, I unload a lot of my stuff and random items by selling it on eBay.
 If you have never done it before, you will probably be surprised at how easy it is and how quick you can make a little money.
 Last time I de-cluttered, I made over $200 for only a few hours worth of time.
 This is a perfect follow-up to some major closet simplification.
 So, if you have a few hours of spare time, this may be a good way to make a few bucks.

 Here are a few more ways to make money selling your clutter…